superdesk/superdesk-core/docs/index.rst

    :class: floatinglogo

 Welcome.
 This is the home of Superdesk technical documentation.
 You will learn here mainly about the Superdesk server application.
-A good starting point is the :ref:`installation`.
-It might also be a good idea to check out the :ref:`overview` before digging deeper into the system :ref:`reference`.

 For technical documentation on the Superdesk client web application, have a look `here <https://github.com/superdesk/superdesk-client-core>`_.